Cubs vs. Guardians Player Props Betting Odds

-Player prop bet options for Nico Hoerner, Jose Ramirez and others are available when the Chicago Cubs host the Cleveland Guardians at Wrigley Field on Friday (first pitch at 2:20 PM ET).
+Player props are listed for Nico Hoerner and Jose Ramirez, among others, when the Chicago Cubs host the Cleveland Guardians at Wrigley Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!